FrancesCoronel/personal-website-v3/site/content/adventures/2013-09-20-c-bits-getting-started.md

 ## Hello.
 Hello.
 Hello.

 It's been a while, but no worries.
-Once again, I'm here to make programming a little easier by providing the literal solutions…
+Once again, I'm here to make programming a little easier by providing the literal solutions...

 I've decided to use better resources so that my programs can be more easily shared.